flaatpixels/JavaScript30/README.md

 #### What i've learned :
 - How to use the **findIndex** method to get the index of a specific array element.

+### Day 7 - 23 Jan 2020 : Fun With Canvas | Dev Tools Domination
+### Toughts
+I known that canvas existed.
+But i've never get into it.
+Before doing the challenge, i've watched the @wesbos solution first.
+After that, i go learning a bit more about canvas.
+And after all, i tried to the challenge with my own solution.

+Upon to the console challenge, i've learn many ways how i can use the console.

+#### What i've learned :
+- How to use the **canvas Api**
+- Different ways to use **console**